neurodata/xbrain/code/celldetect/README.md

 # xbrain (code/celldetect)

-***
-This repository contains methods for _analyzing and quantifying neuroanatomy in X-ray microtomography images_.
+This repository contains methods for _detecting cells in X-ray microtomography images_.
 You can find further details about how we apply the methods in this repo to analyze mm-scale brain volumes in the following paper:

 __Dyer, Eva L., et al. "Quantifying mesoscale neuroanatomy using X-ray microtomography." arXiv preprint, [arXiv:1604.03629](https://arxiv.org/abs/1604.03629) (2016).__